holyaustin/galleria-fi/README.md

 Deploying on BSC Testnet / Mainnet

-# This command will deploy your smart contract on base testnet
+# This command will deploy your smart contract on BSC testnet

   npx hardhat run scripts/deploy.js --network testnet